Exam Results

 The Exmouth Community College year 13’s performance this Summer has been testament to their hard work, determination, and resilience; being the first cohort for 4 years to be awarded their grades in a normal way.

-In comparison to 2019 ECC results have once again shown strong improvement with an additional 16 A* or A grades.
-The numbers of top grades have been reduced nationally, making the success of our learners even more remarkable, with the drop in high grades year on year at ECC better than national.
+In comparison to 2019, ECC results have once again shown strong improvement with an additional 16 A* or A grades.
+The number of top grades has been reduced nationally, making the success of our learners even more remarkable, with the drop in high grades year on year at ECC better than nationally.

 We have seen a return to pre-pandemic grading standards, meaning the success of this cohort is even more impressive.